leesahanders/python-shiny-app-demo-cicd-github-actions/README.md

 ## Updates to CI/CD github action

 If you wanted to add an error:

 ```
 echo "::error file=app.js,line=1::This is a test, ignore"
 ```

+For other parameters that can be changed with the runtime refer to the Connect API: <https://docs.posit.co/connect/api/#patch-/v1/content/-guid->

 ## Updates